steveswinsburg/tfn-validator/README.md

 # TFN Validator
-A tool to validate Tax File Numbers (TFN) as provided by the Australian Taxation Office
+A tool to validate Tax File Numbers (TFN) as provided by the Australian Taxation Office.

 ### Why?
-I needed to validate a tax file number before entering it into a document, and couldn't find one online.
+I needed to validate a TFN before entering it into a document, and couldn't find one online.
 The format is well known, so I made a validator.
-Now you too can validate TFNs, even just for fun if you like :)
+Now you too can validate TFNs, even just for fun if you like, make a day of it.

 ## Usage
 Open ````tfn-validator.html```` in your browser, enter the TFN, click <kbd>Validate</kbd> and wait for the magic!